Proto:The Simpsons: Hit & Run

 - 3 Level 2

-List some interesting findings from the map file.
+Document some interesting findings from the linker map.

-In the root of the game disc is SRR2.MAP, a file that maps out all of the game's backend functions.
-According to this file, this specific prototype of the game was a nightly build.
+In the root of the game disc is SRR2.MAP, a linker map that contains debug symbols useful for narrowing down what caused a game crash.
+According to this file, the prototype was a nightly build.

 Mission item pick ups are placed differently.